Support Close to Home

 Fighting Back Partnership

-Fighting Back Partnership, a 501c3 nonprofit, is dedicated to ending poverty's effects in Vallejo and Solano County by addressing systemic issues like racism, poverty cycles, food deserts, education, and wage disparities.
+Fighting Back Partnership, a 501(c)(3) nonprofit, is dedicated to ending poverty's effects in Vallejo and Solano County by addressing systemic issues like racism, poverty cycles, food deserts, education, and wage disparities.
 They provide crisis support, economic development, and initiatives to increase safety, eliminate blight, and reduce youth alcohol and tobacco use.
 Vallejo Family Resource Center (FRC) offers resources and referrals, basic needs and homeless assistance, mentoring, parenting support, and education.
+For the most up-to-date information, contact them directly.

 505 Santa Clara St., 3rd Floor